* Dollar index steady ahead of Fed meeting

 * GRAPHIC-2017 asset returns: http://tmsnrt.rs/2jvdmXl

-fallen for the last seven sessions.
-It touched its lowest since February 2016 at $878.50 on Friday.
-Platinum is more heavily used in diesel vehicles, which have fallen out of favour since Volkswagen's emissions-rigging scandal.
-Its sister metal, palladium, has benefited from the switch to petrol engines and expectations for growth in hybrid gasoline-electric vehicles.
+0.9 percent at $876.60 an ounce, after earlier touching its lowest since February 2016 at $868.80.
+Platinum is more heavily used in diesel vehicles, which have fallen out of favor since Volkswagen's emissions-rigging scandal.
+Its sister metal, palladium, has benefited from the switch to gasoline engines and expectations for growth in hybrid gasoline-electric vehicles.

 Palladium was unchanged at $1,010 per ounce.

 The platinum discount to palladium widened to around $120 last week, the steepest since April 2001.

 (Additional reporting by Apeksha Nair in Bengaluru, editing by Louise Heavens and Adrian Croft; Editing by David Gregorio)